 Pioneers in oiled aquatic bird care

-While documented rehabilitation efforts of oiled seabirds in California dates back to the 1940s, the 1971 San Francisco Bay Arizona & Oregon Standard Spill, and the 1969 Santa Barbara/Union Platform A Spill that preceded it, spurred new efforts to create permanent rehabilitation facilities and programs, as well as to monitor seabird mortality resulting from spills.
+While documented rehabilitation efforts of oiled seabirds in California dates back to the 1940s, the 1971 oil spill in San Francisco Bay that included two Standard Oil tankers, the Arizona & Oregon Standard, and the 1969 Santa Barbara/Union Platform A Spill that preceded it, spurred new efforts to create permanent rehabilitation facilities and programs, as well as to monitor seabird mortality resulting from spills.
 Alice Berkner, a retired nurse and animal lover who assisted in oiled bird rehabilitation following the Standard Oil accident, officially founded International Bird Rescue – originally called International Bird Rescue Research Center – on April 20, 1971.

 The early ethos of Berkner’s organization was one of seabird conservation through partnership with the oil industry.
 “My attitude was not that of the stereotypical environmentalist of that time, but that of a consumer who accepted responsibility for what could result from petroleum consumption on an individual and even species level,” Berkner recalled.
 “I felt it important to develop a cleaning technology that could lessen impact on oiled, endangered and threatened species, and that by responding to spills involving more numerous species, precarious populations of birds would not be subject to experimentation when oiling occurred.”